+Other notes

-2 The provision in this Act repealing that Act has been omitted under the Reprints Act 1984 s.
+1 The provision in this Act repealing that Act has been omitted under the Reprints Act 1984 s.
 7(4)(f).

-3 Formerly referred to the Water Authority Act 1984, the short title of which was changed to the Water Agencies (Powers) Act 1984 by the Water Agencies Restructure (Transitional and Consequential Provisions) Act 1995 s.
+2 Formerly referred to the Water Authority Act 1984, the short title of which was changed to the Water Agencies (Powers) Act 1984 by the Water Agencies Restructure (Transitional and Consequential Provisions) Act 1995 s.
 7. The reference was changed under the Reprints Act 1984 s.
 7(3)(gb).